-All of us as employees worldwide, regardless of citizenship or geographic location are expected to become familiar and comply with this Policy and as requested, to participate in anti-corruption training sessions and certify compliance with the Policy.
+All of us as employees worldwide, regardless of citizenship or geographic location are expected to become familiar and comply with this Policy requested, participate in anti-corruption training sessions and certify compliance with the Policy.
 The Company does not tolerate failure to comply with this Policy and violators are subject to discipline, which can include termination.
-If we have questions about the Policy, the FCPA or anti-corruption laws of other countries where Geospace does business, we should contact the Company Anti-Corruption Compliance Officer or Chief Financial Officer.
+If we have questions about the Policy, the FCPA or anticorruption laws of other countries where Geospace does business, we should contact the Company Anti-Compliance Corruption Officer or Chief Financial Officer.